 Marketing mix modeling (MMM) was designed in the 1960s to encompass the most significant factors that influenced how marketers deliver value to consumers.
-It outlined and measured the success of marketing through the scope of the “four Ps:” product, price, promotion, and place.
-Together, these four pieces were meant to outline the key elements that every marketer should observe, assess, and use to optimize their campaigns.
+The marketing mix is outlined by the “four Ps:” product, price, promotion, and place.
+When marketing a product or service, these 4 elements interact with one another to improve overall marketing performance.

 However, marketing mix modeling is quite an old practice and the way that we market products has changed dramatically since then due to the advent of marketing technology, digital advertising, and other disruptors.
 This has called its efficacy into question among the newest generations of marketers, leading some to reassess the way that they advertise their products and services.

 Let’s take a closer look at how marketing mix modeling emerged, and understand why it used to be a staple among advanced marketing teams.
 Then, we must assess whether MMM is still capable of delivering the same value in today’s marketing environment.

 Marketing mix modeling emerged in a time where marketing departments were often controlled by the gut feelings and anecdotes of the team’s most senior members.
 This less structured approach was effective for most of the history of marketing – but as the day-to-day lives of consumers became more commercialized, it was clear that there was a need for a concrete, consistent way to measure and assess campaigns.
 In the face of these demands, marketing mix modeling emerged as a way to inject some science into a business’s marketing decisions.

 But, like any scientific theory, marketing mix modeling is a reflection of its time – and it’s not immune to being tested or built off of.
 Most of our modern approach to marketing does still have ties to the 4Ps, whether it’s in the foreground or background.
 Let’s break down exactly what these 4Ps were, and what they mean in the context of MMM.